zhendrikse/tdd/tdd-katas/game-of-life/game-of-life-java/README.md

   }
   ```

-  The implementation that makes these tests pass is give below.
+  The implementation that makes these tests pass is given below.

 <details>
   <summary>Mapping a cell to a character depending on its state</summary>